 9. If We Select You For This Position, What Will Your Leadership Style Be Like?

-The interviewer wants to know how you will be able to lead others if you are promoted.
+The interviewer wants to know how you can lead others if you are promoted.
 Talk about the leadership styles that you would use.

-“As a leader in this new role, I would ensure that I give all the employees in my department equal opportunities to share ideas, give suggestions, and queries.
+“As a leader in this new role, I would ensure that I give all the employees in my department equal opportunities to share ideas, suggestions, and queries.
 Secondly, I would guide them in working as a team to accomplish a certain goal that we need to attain.
 Thirdly, I would give them chances whenever mistakes are made to learn more even from their mistakes.
-Lastly, working in this new role, I would give them an opportunity to nurture their talents in their careers since we can be able to learn from each other and build one another through nurturing talents.”
+Lastly, working in this new role, I would allow them to nurture their talents in their careers since we can learn from each other and build one another through nurturing talents.”

-10. Why Do You Feel You Are Most Suited For This Job Promotion?
+10. Why Do You Feel Most Suited For This Job Promotion?

 The interviewer wants to know why you think you are the most qualified candidate to receive the promotion.
-Talk about the unique qualifications that you might be having.
+Talk about the unique qualifications that you might have.

-“Having worked for this company for six years, I believe that I have gained a lot of experience on how the company runs and what is expected of every employee.
-Having this kind of experience, I believe you will consider it an added advantage to me.
-This will help me to just continue with the expected duties other than choosing a candidate who will start from training and have a lot of time trying to adapt to the company’s culture.
+“Having worked for this company for six years, I have gained a lot of experience on how the company runs and what is expected of every employee.
+Having this kind of experience, I believe you will consider an added advantage to me.
+This will help me continue with the expected duties other than choosing a candidate who will start from training and have a lot of time trying to adapt to the company’s culture.
 Also, I believe that I have all the qualifications that are needed for this promotion.”

 11. Share With Us Your Greatest Achievement